zeburon/sailfish-solarsystem/README.md

 You should have received a copy of the GNU General Public License along with SolarSystem.
 If not, see http://www.gnu.org/licenses/.

-Planet images based on photographs created by NASA & ESA
+Planet images based on photographs taken by NASA & ESA